 Uncle Faaiz passed away suddenly a few months later and the last story he told me was about the origins of the Cape Malay Pickled Fish.
 He said that snoek was always plentiful around New Year.
 In the ‘old days’ (my grandparents generation and earlier) they would make it in the first week of the year as a means to recover from the excesses of festive season and holiday feasting.
 So basically, a way to detox!

 What I couldn’t figure out though was how it became a staple of the Cape Malays over Easter, even those families without Christian relatives.
 Then I remembered all the stories I’ve heard over the years of the camping trips that the Cape Malay community made to the kramats at Faure.
 Entire families would travel there to spend the four day Easter weekend camping and socializing with relatives and friends.
-Pickling the fish was the best way to preserve it as there were no refrigeration facilities at the camp site!
+Pickling the fish was the traditional and best way to preserve it as there were no refrigeration facilities at the camp site in the old days!